ListenFirstMedia/lf-cli/README.md

-  --no-header                  hide table header from output --no-truncate                do not truncate output to fit screen --pretty                     pretty print json responses (applies to raw or doc formats) --silent                     hide spinners and other log output
+  --no-header                  hide table header from output --no-truncate                do not truncate output to fit screen --pretty                     pretty print json responses (applies to raw or doc formats) --show-curl                  instead of making the request, print a curl command --silent                     hide spinners and other log output

 DESCRIPTION